dmbaturin/iproute2-cheatsheet/site/index.md

 The Linux kernel does not keep routes with unreachable next hops.
 If a link goes down, all routes that would use that link are permanently removed from the routing table.
-You may not have noticed this behaviour because, in many cases, additional software (e.g. NetworkManager or rp-pppoe) takes care of restoring the routes when links go up and down.
+You might not have noticed that behaviour because, in many cases, additional software (e.g., NetworkManager or rp-pppoe) takes care of restoring routes when links go up and down.

 If you are going to use your Linux machine as a router, consider installing a routing protocol suite such as [FreeRangeRouting](https://frrouting.org/) or [BIRD](https://bird.network.cz/).
 They keep track of link states and restore routes when a link goes up after going down.
 Of course, they also allow you to use dynamic routing protocols such as OSPF and BGP.